iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 * BUG: creating objects from library has error in nearinteractiongrabbable aboutcollider

 * BUG: Scene saving doesn't save effects model

-* BUG: If your NetworkedSceneRoot object isn't at origin in your scene, then saving/loading prefab will have issues because it saves the whole object (with local coordinates) into a prefab, then it instantiates it in world coordinates.

-* CLICKER

 ###########################